dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 ###### PECS (producer extends consumer super)
 In a nutshell, three easy rules to remember PECS:
 * use covariance `<? extends T>` wildcard if you need to retrieve object of type T from a collection (producer - returns values)
-* use Contravariance `<? super T>` wildcard if you need to put objects of type T in a collection (consumer - add values)
+* use contravariance `<? super T>` wildcard if you need to put objects of type T in a collection (consumer - add values)
-* use Invariance/non-variance `T` if you need to satisfy both Generic subtyping rule:
+* use invariance/non-variance `T` if you need to satisfy both Generic subtyping rule:
 * This code won't compile `List<Number> numbers = new ArrayList<Integer>();` to avoid potential problem, when you can assign to `List<Number>` a list of integers, and then you would be able to add double, because `Double` is subtype of `Number`, but adding double to list of integers is wrong.
 So with generic special rules applied.
 * Because of this rule, you can't put generic subtype into main type.